 You may notice that the fireplace brick is dark and sooty as well.
 A great way to clean this is by using cream of tartar and water.
 Use about two tablespoons of cream of tartar and enough water to make a thin paste.
 Spread this mixture on the bricks, let it set for about ten minutes, then rinse it off with warm water and a clean cloth.
 Repeat as necessary to get the bricks nice and clean.

 Cleaning out the ashes is an important part of fire building, but don’t forget that there are other important upkeep for your fireplace as well.
-Give Old Dominion Chimney Service a call and set up a complete cleaning before winter hits!
+Give Old Dominion Chimneys a call and set up a complete cleaning before winter hits!